wixplosives/stylable.io/docs/references/runtime.md

 title: Runtime
 ---

-Imported Stylable stylesheets in JS contain minimal runtime code to help define the structure and state of the component.
+Imported Stylable stylesheets in JavaScript contain minimal runtime code to help define the structure and state of the component.

 <!-- prettier-ignore-start -->